lucasalbl/MLUXpack/READ_ME.txt

 4. Open up the minecraft launcher.

 4. To the left of the play button it should say "fabric-loader-1.18.1".
-If it doesn't, try clicking on what it is saying (probably something like "Latest release" and change it over to the fabric loader.
+If it doesn't, try clicking on what it is saying (probably something like "Latest release") and change it over to the fabric loader.

 5. Start minecraft.

 6. When minecraft has started to the main menu, quit the game.
 This is needed for the fabric loader to initialise some files and folders it needs.

 7. locate your mods folder.
-For Windows this should be "%appdata%\.minecraft\" (remove the quotes and enter this in explorer).
-For MacOS it is "~/Library/Application Support/minecraft" press cmd+shift+G when in finder and paste the text between the quotes.
+For Windows this should be in "%appdata%\.minecraft\" (remove the quotes and enter this in explorer).
+For MacOS it is in "~/Library/Application Support/minecraft".
+Press cmd+shift+G when in finder and paste the text between the quotes.

 8. Copy all the mods from the "MLUXmods" folder to the "mods" folder in minecraft.